All Episodes

 And this is one of the reasons why women, to sort of understand sort of modern democracy, women as a whole have a lens through which they view people as children.

-So they look at their husbands as kind of uh goofy uh children and and so on, and and you will see women, and it's not, you know, it's not necessarily terrible or anything like that, but you will see women sort of making fun for of men for being sort of goofy and silly and overcompetitive and things that don't matter and uh and so on, right?
+And you will see women, and it's not, you know, it's not necessarily terrible or anything like that, but you will see women sort of making fun of men for being sort of goofy and silly and overcompetitive and things that don't matter and so on, right?

-And so women view people as children, with with one exception, which we'll get to in a second.
+And so women view people as children, with one exception, which we'll get to in a second.

-So when women look at criminals, they see the childhood, and they say, gosh, that criminal had a bad childhood, and because women process people through the lens of they are children, or they are not responsible for their own behavior or actions, then they are sympathetic, or they can be manipulated into sympathy for the criminal.
+And because women process people through the lens of they are children or they are not responsible for their own behavior or actions, then they are sympathetic or they can be manipulated into sympathy for the criminal.

-And it's the same thing with illegal immigration, and they they just have this um, you know, they're just looking for a better life and the sympathy and so on, and that's because uh women view humanity through the lens of motherhood and through the lens of they are children, the people that I'm dealing with as a whole, because that's what they were raised with, right?
+And that's because women view humanity through the lens of motherhood and through the lens of they are children, the people that I'm dealing with as a whole, because that's what they were raised with, right?

-So they have to retain to some degree a child-adjacent mentality, which you have to do as a stay-at-home dad.
+So they have to retain, to some degree, a child-adjacent mentality, which you have to do as a stay-at-home dad.

 I did the same thing when my daughter was very little.